 Thanks again to Tasty Kitchen member Annalise Ree of Sweet Anna’s for this creative way of preparing one of my favorite ice cream treats!

-See the full recipe post on Sweet Anna's’s site!
+See post on Sweet Anna's’s site!

 Soo good.
 Really.
 That’s all there is to it!

 Oh, and don’t let the ‘cake’ part fool you … there’s no cake in this ‘cake’!

 - 1 jar (about 16 Oz.
 Jar) Hot Fudge Sauce

 - 1 container (16 Oz.
 Container) Frozen Sliced Sweetened Strawberries, Thawed And Drained

 Take out the strawberry ice cream to thaw.
 Place the Oreos in a gallon Ziploc bag and crush well with a rolling pin or small frying pan.
 Pour the melted butter into the Ziploc bag and mix it up.
 Press this crumb mixture into the bottom of a springform pan.